 - Waiters and Waitresses received higher tips (Van Baaren, Mimicry for money; behavioral consequences of imitation.
 Journal of Experimental Social Psychology, 2003)

 - Sales professionals achieve greater sales and are more liked than their competition.
 (Jacob, 2011)

 What is mirroring?
 It’s the subtle and almost imperceivable art of adopting the other person’s verbal and physical behaviors, and general attitudes.
 When done correctly, it builds rapport, trust, and goodwill.
-It’s something that occurs naturally between close friends; they adopt the sayings, traits, and quirks of each other.
+It’s naturally between close friends; they adopt the sayings, traits, and quirks of each other.

 Here’s how to mirror correctly.

 Initially, only do vocal mirroring.

 Be engaged, attentive, and demonstrate a thorough knowledge and understanding of whatever the topic.
 You’re building trust and rapport.
 To do this: